-A critical starting point for establishing an appropriate Information Management System (ISMS) is the organisation’s policy with regards to security matters.
+A critical starting point for establishing an appropriate Information Security Management System (ISMS) is the organisation’s security policy.
 This must be:

 It can be difficult for an enterprise to make objective, well informed decisions about how to address the need to adopt, document and communicate policies that strike an optimum balance between effectiveness, accessibility and cost.
 Most organisations’ internal IT functions are focused at delivering the operational services required for their business, leaving little if any time to be focused on more specialist security matters, or maintain currency with the latest developments in Information Security best practice.
 Those with dedicated security teams also acknowledge that with internal business pressures they cannot be expected to always be completely objective in assessment of risk and making decisions on appropriate measures to address this – objectivity and independence being critical to adequately addressing security requirements.

 It is therefore a sensible best-practice first step for any organisation to solicit support from an independent, expert reviewer and advisor, to assess how current practices and security measures match up to currently accepted industry good practice.
 The critical requirement to establish and document appropriate corporate security policy is an ideal starting point where Commissum is able to add significant value.

 Commissum typically adopts a two phased approach.
 Initially, we work with the client to establish a sound understanding of the organisation and its business drivers and risk profile.
 Any existing documentation will be reviewed and recommendations made on addressing deficiencies.
 The output is: